iiTzWolfyy/DDLC_Mods_MPTs/README.md

 ### This repository and its content is not affiliated in any way with Team Salvato.
 > Don't hesitate to check out the original DDLC game [here!](https://ddlc.moe/)

-This repository is meant to store all character MPTs I created for the DDMC (Doki Doki Modding Community.
+This repository is meant to store all character MPTs I created for the DDMC (Doki Doki Modding Community).
 It assumes the user is already familiar with the `layeredimage` feature of `Ren'Py`.

 ### These tools are only meant to be used by anyone who wanna create a DDLC mod and aren't meant to be used in any other type of project.
 Please check their [IP Guidelines](https://teamsalvato.com/ip-guidelines) if you haven't already.